- Research & Extension

 This minor requires a minimum of 27 credit hours divided between a core requirement (14 credits) and electives (13 credits).
 The core is organized around the three main themes in OSU’s strategic plan of a healthy planet, healthy economy, and healthy people.
 The elective section is broken into two groups of courses, one on species and habitats, the other one experiential learning and skills.
 A series in general biology equivalent to the BI 211, 212, 213, *Principles of Biology or BI 204, 205, 206, *Introductory Biology is a recommended prerequisite to the Marine Conservation and Management Minor.

-Corvallis: For questions about the Minor or how to add the Minor to your current program through Corvallis campus, contact Nancy Allen, Head Advisor for the Department at email@example.com or by phone at (541) 737-1941.
+For questions about the Minor or how to add the Minor to your current program contact firstname.lastname@example.org.
+In the email specify your campus (Corvallis or Ecampus), and if you are a current student, include your OSU ID#.